Memory-Dominated Quantum Criticality as a Universal Route to High-Temperature Superconductivity: V. Experimental consequences of memory--dominated critical dynamics

 \section{V. Experimental consequences of memory--dominated critical dynamics}

 The results of Secs.~II--IV imply that unconventional superconductivity in strongly correlated systems is governed by a unifying organizing principle: the infrared spectral reorganization of collective relaxation modes.
-When the time--scale density of states develops a flat low--$\lambda$ sector, the system enters a memory--dominated critical regime characterized by long--time kernels $K(t)\sim 1/t$ and universal infrared enhancement of the particle--particle channel.
-In this section we show that several central experimental signatures---the superconducting dome, Uemura scaling, and anomalous long--time dynamics---follow directly and generically from the same infrared spectral weight $\rho_0$ of the slow--mode reservoir.
+When the time--scale density of states develops a flat low--$\lambda$ sector, the system enters a memory--dominated critical regime characterized by long--time kernels $K(t)\sim 1/t$ and a universal infrared enhancement of the pairing susceptibility.

+In this section we show that several central experimental signatures---the superconducting dome, Uemura scaling, and anomalous long--time dynamics---follow directly and generically from the same infrared spectral weight of the slow--mode reservoir.
 Figure~3 shows how infrared spectral reorganization of the slow--mode reservoir naturally produces both the superconducting dome and Uemura scaling.